 Design of Research Methods

-We created samples of each segment and reached out to them for interviews, largely using ‘shadowing’ methods over a period of six days and 7 days of Ethnogram’s unique ‘Life Evidence Kit’.
+We created samples of each segment and reached out to them for interviews, largely using ‘shadowing’ methods over a period of 6 and 7 days of Ethnogram’s unique ‘Life Evidence Kit’.
 The Kit allows us to have a breakdown of the average customer’s daily life, so we can get a peek into their mindset, actions, and attitudes.

 The Ethnogram Life Evidence Kit

 - Specially designed ‘7 Day Diary’ for detailed examination of customers